wizarddos/blog/_posts/PHP_0_to_hero/2024-02-03-13_Modules_and_Functions.md

 If you write one line, you don't have to create a big block - just indicate that `return` is meant to execute after condition is met and that's it

 And what's that `return`?
-It's basically what will remain after the execution (If you understand that concept from maths - it's like `y`)
+It communicates what will remain after the execution and will get passed to code calling it (If you understand functions from maths - it's like `y`)

 So, let's now write a program that will use this function